Almond Meltaway Cookies

 Like dinner is a Fully Loaded Sweet Potato.
 Or, I can go the entire day without putting on real people clothes — leggings are a girl’s true best friend.

-I will also order way too many things of amazon…like these adorable baking mitts and this Almond & Honey Shea Sugar Scrub that I am absolutely obsessed with.
+I will also order way too many things of amazon…like adorable baking mitts and this Almond & Honey Shea Sugar Scrub that I am absolutely obsessed with.
 Can you tell I am on a big almond kick lately??

 When I am home alone I watch crap television reruns for hours — this week it was House Hunters.